-Former President Obama Reports For Jury Duty
+Former President Obama Reported For Jury Duty, But His Panel Wasn't Needed

 After navigating through stop-and-go traffic in the Loop, he arrived at the Daley Center courthouse around 10 a.m., and entered the building through the basement.

 Cook County Chief Judge Timothy Evans greeted the former president when he arrived in the jury assembly room on the 17th floor of the courthouse.
-It was not immediately clear what case, if any, Obama would be called to serve on.
-Jurors are allowed to use cell phones and other electronic devices in the jury assembly room, but not in courtrooms.
+Shortly before noon, Evans announced Obama had been dismissed for the day.
+The former president had been selected for a jury panel that was not needed on Wednesday, and the entire panel was allowed to go home around lunchtime.

+Evans said several other potential jurors shook hands with Obama while he was at the courthouse, and some even brought along books for him to sign.

 Tabitha Smith was walking by the Daley Center before Obama arrived, and was impressed the former president was reporting for jury duty.